 Employer contribution rates are expressed as a percentage of the covered payroll of active members.
-In 2006, state employers contributed at a rate of 13.54% of covered payroll, local government employer units contributed at 13.70% of covered payroll, and public safety and law enforcement employer units contributed at 16.93%.
-The Ohio Revised Code currently limits the employer contribution to a rate not to exceed 14% of covered payroll for state and local employer units, and 18.1% of covered payroll for law and public safety employer units.
+In 2011, state and local employers contributed at a rate of 14.00% of covered payroll and public safety and law enforcement employers contributed at 18.10%.
+These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active members do not make contributions to the OPEB Plan.

-OPERS' Post Employment Health Care plan was established under, and is administered in accordance with, Internal Revenue Code 401(h).
-Each year, the OPERS Retirement Board determines the portion of the employer contribution rate that will be set aside for funding of post employment health care benefits.
-For 2006, the employer contribution allocated to the health care plan was 4.5% of covered payroll.
-The OPERS Retirement Board is also authorized to establish rules for the payment of a portion of the health care benefits provided, by the retiree or their surviving beneficiaries.
+OPERS' Post Employment Health Care plan was established under, and is administrated in accordance with, Internal Revenue Code 401(h).
+Each year, the OPERS Board of Trustees determines the portion of the employer contribution rate that will be set aside for funding of post employment health care benefits.
+The portion of employer contributions allocated to health care for members in the Traditional Plan was 4.0% during calendar year 2011.
+The portion of employer contributions allocated to health care for members in the Combined Plan was 6.05% during calendar year 2011.
+The portion of employer contributions allocated to health care for the calendar year beginning January 1, 2012 remained the same, but they are subject to change based on Board action.
+Employers will be notified if the portion allocated to health care changes during calendar year 2012 The OPERS Board of Trustees is also authorized to establish rules for the retiree, or their surviving beneficiaries, to pay a portion of the health care benefits provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.